WinSCP Review and Download

 WinSCP Scripting Summary

-WinSCP implements a simple scripting language that can be used to automate certain operations with a server.
+The software implements a simple scripting language that can be used to automate certain operations with a server.
 The scripting language relies on credentials stored in local files.
-No functionality is provided for managing the credentials.

 The scripting language implements the following commands.
 More detailed documentation can be found at https://winscp.net/eng/docs/scripting.